The Importance of SupplementsDec 07, 2021

 Are Supplements Important?

 As you can see, there are many factors that can negatively affect our nutritional status.
 By taking supplements, you are bridging the gap between where your body is and where it needs to be.
-By adding in supplements, you can enhance your overall wellness status.
+By adding supplements, you can enhance your overall wellness status.
 The micro- and phyto- nutrients you are adding into your diet affect many aspects of your health including:

 - Enzyme reactions